anshuljain21120/Fleet-Routing-and-Assignment/README.md

 # Fleet_Routing_and_Assignment
-AIM: Determine which aircraft to fly on each route, and the sequence of segments flown by each aircraft.
+__AIM: Determine which aircraft to fly on each route, and the sequence of segments flown by each aircraft.__
 <br/>
 <br/>
-The fleet planning decision-making process is one of the most problematic issues for airline industry.
+<p/>The fleet planning decision-making process is one of the most problematic
+issues for airline industry.
 An over-large fleet size would cause an airline unnecessary expense since the increasing capital assets account for a large proportion of the airline operational costs.
 Moreover, considering the profit